andrwdom/shithaa-ecom/backend/API_DOCUMENTATION.md

 ## Notes

-1. All image URLs are absolute Cloudinary URLs
+1. All image URLs are now served from https://api.mysite.com/images/
 2. JWT tokens expire after 7 days
 3. Pagination is available on all list endpoints
 4. Search is case-insensitive